madanbazgai/madanbazgai.github.io/content/posts/welcome-to-my-portfolio-blog-app.md

 - The app can be installed on both **Smartphone** and **Desktop**.
 - The app can work **Offline** and the users donot have to update app.
 (They are automatically updated on refresh)

+# Features of the App

+# Shortcuts of the App
 # 💚 THANK YOU 💚